wzygadlo/EFI32_for_64bit/README.md

 # EFI32_for_64bit
-Script helps install 64bit OS on WH with EFI32bit like Mac Pro 1.1
+Script helps install 64bit OS on HW with EFI32bit like Mac Pro 1.1

 **Compile file:**